cozy/cozy-doctypes/docs/io.cozy.identities.md

 ℹ️ Whatever the source of the data, all identities must follow the same format, described below.

-#### Account
+#### Relation between Identities and Accounts

-There is one identity per couple `identifier` (unique identifier of the user account)  and `slug` (brand), as well as one associated `io.cozy.accounts`.
+There is one identity per `identifier/slug` couple:

+- `identifier` is the unique identifier of the user account, often an email.
+- `slug` is the brand

+An identity is associated to a unique `io.cozy.accounts`.

+ℹ️ Multiple connectors may create an identity for a given identifier.
+That is why an identity will be unique by identifier **and** slug.

+ℹ️ When an account is disconnected in a connector, then the associated CouchDB document is deleted, but not its corresponding identity.
+If the same “user account” is connected again, then a new account is created but the corresponding identity is reused.

 The id of the corresponding account and the identifier of the account are in the .cozyMetadata:

 - `sourceAccount`: id of the `io.cozy.accounts` document
 - `sourceAccountIdentifier`: identifier of this account, for instance “jo32@gmail.com”
   - ℹ️ The identifier is also stored in the `identifier` attribute (data is duplicated)

-ℹ️ When an account is disconnected in a connector, then the associated CouchDB document is deleted, but not its corresponding identity.
-If the same “user account” is connected again, then a new account is created but the corresponding identity is reused.

-ℹ️ Multiple connectors may create an identity for a given identifier.
-That is why an identity will be unique by identifier **and** slug.

 #### Manual identity